 Hanford, CA 93230

 You do not need to hire an attorney to probate an estate.
 Attorneys fees in probate cases are set by statute.
-This means the attorney is entitled to a preestablished fee regardless of the amount of work he/she puts into probating an estate.
+This means the attorney is entitled to a pre-established fee regardless of the amount of work he/she puts into probating an estate.
 Use our probate calculator to find out what the statutory attorney fees would be in a particular estate.
-You will be surprised of the savings when using our services!
-If you can work with an experienced legal document assistant in probating an estate, you and the heirs will save thousands of dollars in attorney and court related expenses.
+You will be surprised at the savings when using our services!
+If you can work with an experienced legal document assistant in probating an estate, you and the heirs will save thousands of dollars in attorney and court-related expenses.

 The Probate Process in Kings County